Justasic/cia-vc/README.md

 cia-vc
 ======

-The CIA.vc source code with my modifications
+Import of the original and full CIA.vc source code history with my personal modifications to make it work on newer libraries